 Pick the leaves off the thyme and put them in the food processor with the onions and garlic.
 Process them until they are finely chopped.

-Melt the butter in a saucepan then add the chopped onions and saute gently for 5 minutes until the onions have started to soften and turn translucent.
+Melt the butter in a saucepan, add the chopped onions and saute gently for 5 minutes until the onions soften and turn translucent.

 Stir occasionally and do not allow the onions to brown.

-Add the mushrooms, and keeping the heat on low, let the mushrooms cook with the onions until the mushrooms have released their moisture.
+Add the mushrooms, and keeping the heat on low, cook them with the onions until the mushrooms have released their moisture.

 Stir often to prevent the mushrooms from sticking to the pan.